Into the High Valleys

 Auli Meadows

-In summer, the ski slopes of Auli transform into vast green meadows overlooking a sea of peaks.
-Ride the cable car over the valley, walk the ridgeline, and watch the Nanda Devi massif hold up the sky.
+In summer, Auli’s ski slopes transform into vast green meadows.
+Ride the cable car, walk the ridgeline, and watch the Nanda Devi massif hold up the sky.

 - Cable car ride